How to Make Your Loyalty Program Rewards Irresistible

 2. VIP rewards for your valuable customers

 Keeping your brand advocates happy is crucial for your business.
-Your loyalty program is a great platform from which to talk directly to them and reward their loyal behaviour with VIP offers.
+Your loyalty program is a great platform from which to talk to them directly and reward their loyal behaviour with VIP offers.

 4. Personalisation always works